Rock Climbing Carabiner Reviews

-The Gridlock Magnetron is designed to use two magnetic arms in the gate and a steel insert in the nose for super-secure, interference-free closure.
-It is an-auto locking system system.
+The Gridlock Magnetron is designed to use two magnetic arms in the gate and steel inserts in the nose for super-secure, interference-free closure.
+It is an an-auto locking system.
 Unlocking the gate can be easily handled with either hand.

 The special gridlock shape of this carabiner isolates the belay loop to remove cross-loading.

 Although the magnetic auto-locking device is a neat gizmo, there were a few complaints.
 The gate and the magnet can collect debris from outdoor easily causing it to jam.
 It is cumbersome to get in and out of the carabiner to switch from belaying to climbing.